Worksheet: Noncommunicable Diseases

 Which of the following statements about the data is correct?

-- AThe number of deaths caused by liver disease = the number of deaths caused by lung disease.
+- AThe number of deaths caused by liver disease is < the number of deaths caused by lung disease.

-- BThe number of deaths caused by liver disease is < the number of deaths caused by respiratory issues.
+- BThe number of deaths caused by liver disease = the number of deaths caused by lung disease.

-- CThe number of deaths caused by liver disease is < the number of deaths caused by lung disease.
+- CThe number of deaths caused by liver disease is < the number of deaths caused by respiratory issues.

 What methods could be taken to decrease the number of deaths from liver disease?